MichaelHrnandz/mhernandez_shernandez/ReadMe.md

 # CS 141 Robocode Report
 Team AboveAverageBot

-Michael Hernandez and Sebastian Hernandez
+  by Michael Hernandez and Sebastian Hernandez

 For our robot, we intially had wanted to create a robot would: